 Offering Others the Opportunity to Grow

 Our corporate culture is based on gaining and amalgamating professionals who guarantee harmony and a good corporate environment.
 Through them, our competitiveness and economic sustainability are strengthened.
-Eastern Engineering Group has been able to share and give professional growth opportunities to more than 200 employees and students scattered along more than 10 different nationalities, each of them is considered a part of our lives and this cultural integration is one of the corporate values we pride ourselves the most.
-Having a pleasant work environment in our company is a priority for us; sometimes we spend more time with our co-workers than with our own families and we will always strive to continuously improve in that front.
+Eastern Engineering Group has been able to share and give professional growth opportunities to more than 200 employees and students scattered along more than 10 different nationalities, each of them is considered a part of our lives and this cultural integration is one of the corporate values we pride ourselves on the most.
+Having a pleasant work environment in our company is a priority for us; sometimes we spend more time with our co-workers than with our own families and we will always strive to continuously improve on that front.